 The Port is also actively developing its waterfront along the Columbia River in Pasco, a 110-acre parcel of ground known as Osprey Pointe.
-Flexibility will be a key feature of Osprey Pointe which will offer professional offices and corporate headquarters along the waterfront, and "flex space" buildings at the non-waterfront areas integrating offices, light manufacturing and assembly areas, research facilities and testing laboratories, and storage and warehouse space.
-Smaller flex/light industrial/ service oriented buildings are planned for the remaining areas of Osprey Pointe, and may include small businesses, professional services, restaurants, or other support services.
+Flexibility will be a key feature of Osprey Pointe which will offer professional offices and corporate headquarters along the waterfront, and "flex space" buildings at the non-waterfront areas integrating offices, light manufacturing and assembly areas, research facilities and testing laboratories, storage and warehouse space, and multifamily and single family residential complexes as part of a mixed use development.
+Smaller flex/light industrial/ service oriented buildings are planned for the remaining areas of Osprey Pointe, and may include small businesses, professional services, restaurants, a public market, concert amphitheater, or other support services.
 Along with the buildings, a high priority is placed on public access and enjoyment of the waterfront.
 Pedestrian trails, wildlife and nature-scape areas are all part of the amenities in Osprey Pointe.
 The first phase of construction was completed in March of 2011 and includes a 20,000 square foot building and infrastructure to support five additional building sites.
 The Port of Pasco borrowed an additional \$4,415,000 in early 2010, for the building and infrastructure.